Kushalchavan/medium/Readme.md

 # 📝 Blogify

-A modern full-stack **blog application** where users can create, read, update, and delete blogs with a smooth and interactive UI.
+A modern full-stack **blog application** where users can create, read, update, and delete blogs with a smooth and interactive UI Like Medium.
 Built with **React, TypeScript, Node.js, Express, and MongoDB** 🚀

 ---